fe-lix-werner/ipleak-cli/README.md

 # IPLeak cli tool

-Check you [ipleak.com](https://ipleak.com) information from the cli.
+Check you [ipleak.com](https://ipleak.com) information from the cli

 # Features